Blog Layout

 2. Security Deposit Laws

-California landlord tenant guided law also guides the state’s security deposit laws.
+California landlord resident guided law also guides the state’s security deposit laws.
 The regulations provide guidelines to a landlord in regards to the handling of their tenants’ security deposits.
-This includes where the security deposit is stored and the conditions upon which the security deposit can be returned to the tenant.
+This includes where the security deposit is stored and the conditions upon which the security deposit can be returned to the resident.

 california tenant rights